 Richard joined the Board in May 2007 and became Chairman in July 2015.

-Chairman of the Nomination Committee and member of the Remuneration Committee.
+Chair of the Nomination Committee.
+Member of the Remuneration and Energy Markets Risk Committee.

 Chairman of Henderson Group plc.

 Stepped down as Pro-Chancellor of Open University in December 2018.

 Senior Independent Director of Whitbread plc.

 Letter of appointment - July 2015

 Alistair became an Executive Director in January 2002 and became Chief Executive in July 2013.